maxharlow/tutorials/opencorporates-api/README.md

 Getting a file back
 -------------------

-At this stage we are making our requests successfully, but it would be much better if the data went into a CSV file for later analysis.
+At this stage we are making our requests successfully, but it would be much better if the data went into a CSV file instead of being printed to the terminal.

 Add a new `to_file` function beneath `from_file`: